-“Share [my name] because I do not want others to go through what I am going through”
+“Share [my name] because I do not want others to go through what I am going through,”

 Rosa, a leader with the Fight for $15 movement, has been working in the food industry for decades.
 From 1996 to 2017 she worked at McDonald’s for the same owner.
 Recovering from her stroke that she

-suffered from two years ago, her boss knowing her condition, did not let her return.
+suffered from two years ago, her boss, knowing her condition, did not let her return.
 Since then,

-she has been struggling supporting herself.
+she has been struggling to support herself.

-“[To support myself] I started selling used items at the Flea Market to pay for my costs and food.
-But right now, of the situation [COVID-19 Pandemic] I haven’t been able to sell anything because everything is closed.
+“I do not have anyone who helps me.
+The abandonment of my husband.
+I do not have support from anyone...[To support myself] I started selling used items at the Flea Market to pay for my costs and food.
+But right now, because of the situation [COVID-19 Pandemic] I haven’t been able to sell anything because everything is closed.“